 - Yeast – (Wine yeast – Recommended. or Distillers Yeast)

 Water and soda are required to lower the excessive acidity of the must, which prevents fermentation and might spoil the taste.

 - Peel pomegranates and remove the white membrane, leaving only ripe red seeds for your moonshine.

 - Using a meat grinder, press or in any other way juice the pomegranate seeds without damaging little stones inside of them.

 The white membrane and stones contain substances which make moonshine bitter.
 Removing them is necessary.

 - Water down the juice and stir it.
 Leave it in a warm room for 8-12 hours.
 It’s recommended to stir the mixture every 2-3 hours.

-It’s important to install the glove securely
+It’s important to install airlock

 Leave the vessel in a dark room (or cover it) with a temperature of 20-28°C till the fermentation process stops.
 Depending on the chosen yeast pomegranate wash ferments for 30-60 days.